 In this paper, we show that these two problems are closely related.
 We establish results on the sequence of variables that are selected by $L_2$Boosting.
 At any step of $L_2$Boosting, we call this step "revisiting" if the variable chosen in this step has already been selected in previous steps.
 We analyze the revisiting behavior of $L_2$Boosting, i.e., how often $L_2$Boosting revisits.
 We then utilize these results to derive an upper bound of the rate of convergence of the $L_2$Boosting.\footnote{Without analyzing the sequence of variables selected at each step of $L_2$Boosting, only much weaker results on convergence speed of $L_2$Boosting are available based on \cite{DeVore1996} and \cite{Livshitz2003}.} We show that frequency of revisiting, as well as the convergence speed of $L_2$Boosting, depend on the structure of the design matrix, namely on a constant related to the minimal and maximal restricted eigenvalue.
 Our bounds on convergence rate of $L_2$Boosting are in general slower than that of $LASSO$.

-We also introduce in this paper the so--called \textquotedblleft post-Boosting\textquotedblright, and the orthogonal boosting variant.\footnote{Orthogonal boosting has also similarities with forward step-wise regression.} We show that both algorithms achieve the same rate of convergence as LASSO in a sparse, high-dimensional setting.
+We also introduce in this paper the so--called \textquotedblleft post-Boosting\textquotedblright, and the orthogonal boosting variant.\footnote{Orthogonal boosting has also similarities with forward step-wise regression.} For orthogonal boosting see also ~Section 3.1 in \citet{LaiYuan2021}.
+We show that both algorithms achieve the same rate of convergence as LASSO in a sparse, high-dimensional setting.

 Compared to LASSO, boosting uses a somewhat unusual penalization scheme.
 The penalization is done by \textquotedblleft early stopping\textquotedblright\ to avoid overfitting in the high-dimensional case.
 In the low-dimensional case, $L_2$Boosting without stopping converges to the ordinary least squares (OLS) solution.
 In a high-dimensional setting early stopping is key for avoiding overfitting and for the predictive performance of boosting.
 We give a new stopping rule that is simple to implement and also works very well in practical settings as demonstrated in the simulation studies.
 We prove that such a stopping rule achieves the best bound obtained in our theoretical results.